CelesteRCodes/blog/README.md

 ![Homepage](https://github.com/CelesteRCodes/blog/blob/master/static/img/purplestars.jpg)

 **Add New User** <br><br>
-Registers new user and creates a new database for user to create a profile and comment on blog posts
+Registers new user and adds user to database for user to create a profile and comment on blog posts

 ![Add New User](https://github.com/CelesteRCodes/blog/blob/master/static/img/purplestars.jpg)